nwager/kernel-docs/docs/how-to/build-publish/build-kernel.md

 # How to build an Ubuntu Linux kernel

 If you have patches you need to apply to the Ubuntu Linux kernel, or you want to change some kernel configs, you may need to build your kernel from source.
-Follow these steps to build and customise the Ubuntu Linux kernel.
+Follow these steps to customise and build the Ubuntu Linux kernel locally.

 ## Prerequisites